Find University Hospitals Doctors

 About

-Dr. Spratt currently serves as chair of the Department of Radiation Oncology at University Hospitals Cleveland Medical Center, and he joined the faculty of Case Western Reserve University School of Medicine in 2021.
-He also holds the Vincent K. Smith Chair in Radiation Oncology.
-Dr. Spratt’s clinical expertise encompasses the management of genitourinary cancers (prostate, bladder, kidney, and testicular), metastasis-directed radiotherapy, and spine stereotactic body radiotherapy.
+Dr. Spratt’s clinical expertise encompasses the management of genitourinary cancers (prostate, bladder, kidney and testicular), metastasis-directed radiotherapy and spine stereotactic body radiotherapy.
 Patients travel from all over the world to seek his expert care for these conditions.

 Dr. Spratt’s research expertise centers on the development and validation of prognostic and predictive biomarkers used to personalize treatment of cancer patients while avoiding over- and under-treatment.
-He has published over 300 peer-reviewed manuscripts, including practice-changing work in the New England Journal of Medicine, JAMA, Lancet Oncology, JAMA Oncology and the Journal of Clinical Oncology.
-Dr. Spratt has received federal funding from the NIH, Department of Defense, and numerous foundations for his research.
-He is the principal or co-principal investigator on over 10 institutional, national or multi-national clinical trials.
+His work has helped lead to the validation of two commercially used and guideline-endorsed biomarkers in prostate cancer.
+He has published over 500 peer-reviewed manuscripts, including practice-changing work in the New England Journal of Medicine, JAMA, Lancet and Cell.
+Dr. Spratt has received federal funding from the NIH, Department of Defense and numerous foundations for his research.
+He is the principal or co-principal investigator on numerous national multi-center clinical trials.

 Awards